Optimal Training of Fair Predictive Models: Experiments

 \textbf{Simulation 3.} We emphasize the importance of Theorem~\ref{theorem:reparam} by generalizing the notion of direct effect as a measure of unfairness to a more complex path-specific effect involving multiple mediators.
-We generated data according to the model shown in Fig.~\ref{fig:graphs}(b) and assumed both the direct path from $A$ to $Y$ as well as the paths through $M$ are impermissible pathways.
+We generated data according to the model shown in Fig.~\ref{fig:graphs}(b) and assumed both the direct path and the paths through $M$ are impermissible pathways.
 The reparameterized outcome regression, where the impermissible PSE shows up as a single parameter, and the corresponding optimization problem are shown in (\ref{eq:exReparam}) and (\ref{eq:pse_ex}).
-The unfair PSE is $2.39$ and we restrict it to lie between $-0.05$ and $0.05$.
-The constrained MLE procedure in \cite{NabiShpitser18Fair} yields an MSE of $2.484$, while our reparameterized MLE procedure yields an MSE of $1.910$ (averaged over $100$ repetitions.)
+The unfair PSE is estimated to be $2.39$ and we restrict it to lie between $-0.05$ and $0.05$.
+The constrained MLE procedure in \cite{NabiShpitser18Fair} yields an MSE of $2.484$, while our reparameterized MLE yields an MSE of $1.910$ (averaged over $100$ repetitions.)
 We observe further improvement in MSE by incorporating $p(X)$ into the constrained optimization problem, as suggested in Theorem~\ref{lem:KLdis}, using our hybrid MLE procedure.
-As a result, the MSE reduces down to $1.131$, highlighting the advantage of our hybrid MLE procedure over regular constrained MLE.
+As a result, the MSE reduces down to $1.131$, highlighting the advantage of hybrid MLE procedure over regular constrained MLE.